How exactly does a one-ton Liberty Bell replica disappear?

 Washington’s missing Liberty Bell raises some compelling questions, beyond where it might have gone:

-When I first dove into this story, I was pretty convinced the missing bell and the Treasury bell were one and the same.
-If there are 55 numbered replicas, then all are accounted for without counting the missing bell.
-Additionally, it was hard to comprehend how the District of Columbia — the smallest geographical region to get a bell — actually got two.
+When I first dove into this story I thought there were 55 replicas and so I was pretty convinced the missing bell and the Treasury bell were one and the same.
+It was hard to comprehend how the District of Columbia — the smallest geographical region to get a bell — actually got two.

 I rabbit-holed pretty deeply, hatching some Nick Cage-ean conspiracy theories.
 Fortunately, before I could declare my intention to steal the Liberty Bell, Gibson shared his research with me.
-He provided several articles, from different years and various sources, describing each bell’s dedication ceremony and placing each in their respective location at the same time.
+He provided several articles from different years and various sources describing each bell’s dedication ceremony and placing each in their respective location at the same time.
+Mystery Solved.

-My list is based on one I found on the Liberty Bell Museum’s website about ten years ago.
-It’s no longer on the site, but I picked up a hard copy when I visited in 2016.
-I cross referenced the locations with Robert English’s comprehensive photographic record and built my list with an accompanying google map.
-I’ve personally visited 25 of them so far.
+My Liberty Bell replica list was originally based on one I found on the Liberty Bell Museum’s website about ten years ago.
+It’s no longer on their site, but I picked up a hard copy when I visited in 2016.
+I cross-referenced the locations with Robert English’s comprehensive photographic record and built my list with an accompanying Google map.
+I’ve personally visited 26 of them so far, and continue my quest to see them all.

 If the list from Paccard’s U.S.-based sales office was created referencing either my list or the museum’s list, rather than their own records, that would explain how all three lists could be wrong in the same way.

-Curiously, Paccard’s Liberty Bell replica location page lists the same bells in the same locations as the other lists, but excludes the Annecy bell and serial numbers.
+Curiously, Paccard’s Liberty Bell replica location page lists the same bells in the same locations as the museum’s list, but excludes the Annecy bell and serial numbers.
 Initially, I chalked that up to downplaying the French connection by only listing the U.S. bells.
+It’s just as likely they created the list with American tourists in mind and omitted the foreign bells and missing DC bell.

 Embed from Getty Images